1982 NCAA Division I-AA Football Championship Game

 The 1982 NCAA Division I-AA Football Championship Game was a postseason college football game between the Eastern Kentucky Colonels and the Delaware Fightin' Blue Hens.
 The game was played on December 18, 1982, at Memorial Stadium in Wichita Falls, Texas.
 The culminating game of the 1982 NCAA Division I-AA football season, it was won by Eastern Kentucky, 17–14.

 The game was also known as the Pioneer Bowl, a name that had been used starting in 1971 for various NCAA playoff games held in Wichita Falls.
 The Colonels, making their fourth consecutive appearance in the I-AA championship game, became the first program to capture two I-AA titles, having previously won in 1979.
+To date, this is the Colonels’ most recent national championship victory and appearance.

 Teams

 The participants of the Championship Game were the finalists of the 1982 I-AA Playoffs, which began with a 12-team bracket.

 Eastern Kentucky Colonels

 Eastern Kentucky finished their regular season with an undefeated 10–0 record (7–0 in conference).
 Ranked first in the final NCAA I-AA in-house poll and seeded first in the tournament, the Colonels received a first-round bye then defeated Idaho and fourth-seed Tennessee State to reach the final.
 This was the fourth appearance for Eastern Kentucky in a Division I-AA championship game, having won in 1979 and having lost in 1980 and 1981.